Benjamin Mkapa Stadium: History

 In June 2004, Foreign Minister Jakaya Kikwete signed a $56 million contract with the Chinese Government, who provided a grant of about $20 million.
 A Chinese Embassy official described it as a "special aid project".
 Beijing Construction Engineering Group was awarded the contract.
 The International Monetary Fund objected that the cost had not been included in the country's annual Public Expenditure Review to its major donors.

 In June 2006, Chinese Premier Wen Jiabao paid a visit to the construction site.
 The Daily News reported that Tanzania contributed TSh 25 billion of the total cost of TSh 56.4 billion.
 In September 2007, the stadium hosted the Group 7 qualifying match between Taifa Stars and the Mozambican team for the 2008 Africa Cup of Nations.
 The stadium also hosted the first EPL team match in the African continent when Everton played Kenya's Gor Mahia on July 13, 2017.

 It served as the end point for the 2008 Summer Olympics torch relay in Dar es Salaam.
 Tanzania was the torch's only stop on the African continent.
 The stadium was inaugurated by Chinese President Hu Jintao and Tanzanian President Jakaya Kikwete during the former's state visit to Tanzania in February 2009.

 Following the 2011 Dar es Salaam explosions at an army base, at least 4,000 people sought shelter at the stadium.
 China formally handed over the Phase I of the complex in July 2013.
 The stadium has hosted friendly matches with notable teams across the world such as the Brazil national football team, Everton and Sevilla.

+In 2024, the stadium underwent renovation which primarily sought to replace the 60,000 seats.